 So what’s the difference between these and Beats or other popular consumer cans?

 The sound signature of monitor headphones is completely flat.
 This means that they represent the recording as accurately as possible.
 Consumer headphones affect the reproduction of the recording.
-Certain frequencies are pushed forward (on the package this means ULTRA THUNDER EARTHQUAKE MASTER-EXPLODER BASS!), and other frequencies are held back a little.
+Certain frequencies are pushed forward (usually bass), and other frequencies are held back a little (usually mids).
 This makes them sound “full” and “wide”, etc.

 To most people, studio headphones sound boring compared to consumer headphones.
 When you’re editing sound, however, accuracy is the only important factor.
 If a recording sounds good through studio monitors, it’s going to sound amazing on consumer audio gear.
 If it sounds bad, it’ll sound horrible.
-If you’re editing audio on inaccurate headphones, you’ll end up with a bad-sounding recording.
+If you’re editing audio on inaccurate headphones, there’s a good chance you’ll end up with a bad-sounding recording.

 Studio headphones are also way less tiring to listen to because of the flat frequency range.
 This is nice when you have to wear them for hours.